phetsims/sun/doc/Checkbox.md

 * Changed state automatically: "checked" or "unchecked" +
 * If designed, [An accessible context response describing what happens for each state change.]

-### Example 1 Interactive Description: Greenhouse Effect:
+### Example 1 Interactive Description for Cloud checkbox in Greenhouse Effect:
     * accessible name: "Cloud"
     * accessible help text: "Experiment with cloudy sky."
     * initial state: checked